RexGod/RexGod/README.md

 ### What I currently Do

-- 🔭 I’m currently student and Learning
+- 🔭 I’m currently a student and Learning
 - 🤔 What ????

 #### Tools That I Worked With